 - Bromocriptine and cabergoline are prescribed for women with ovulation disorders due to hyperprolactinemia (high prolactin levels in the blood).
 Higher than normal prolactin levels inhibit the release of LH and FSH hormones from the pituitary gland and disrupt follicle maturation and ovulation.
 Prolactin levels can be high due to pituitary adenomas (benign tumor), certain painkillers, alcohol, oral contraceptives, hallucinogens, and thyroid or kidney diseases.

 - Gonadotropin-releasing hormone (GnRH) helps release FSH and LH from the pituitary gland.
-Usually, GnRH is naturally released from the hypothalamus in small amounts every 90 minutes.
+Usually, GnRH is naturally released from the hypothalamusiXThe part of the brain that controls hormone secretions, body temperature, hunger, sleep, and electrolyte balance. in small amounts every 90 minutes.
 When it is not released naturally, replacement is given with synthetic GnRH.
 This synthetic hormone is delivered in small amounts using a special pump through needles beneath the skin every 60 to 90 minutes.

 - GnRH analogs, including agonists and antagonists, are synthetic hormones similar to natural GnRH.
 But these are chemically modified to change the GnRH function.
 Leuprolide acetate, goserelin acetate, and nafarelin acetate are GnRH agonists that stimulate the pituitary gland to secrete FSH and LH.
 GnRH antagonists such as ganirelix and cetrorelix can suppress FSH and LH production.

 These medications can treat infertility or menstrual disorders due to ovulation problems.
 Doctors may also prescribe them for superovulation (mature two or more ovum) before in vitro fertilization (IVF).
-Gonadotropins and clomiphene citrate are not associated with congenital disabilities or increased risk of ovarian cancer.
+Gonadotropins and clomiphene citrate are not associated with congenitaliXA condition or trait present at birth. disabilities or increased risk of ovarian cancer.

 Ovulation symptoms and signs and ovulation predictor tests help a woman know her fertile days and plan pregnancy accordingly.
 You may track ovulation for several cycles to know these changes.
 Keeping track of ovulation using an ovulation calendar or apps can help you identify ovulation problems earlier.
 Always seek medical advice if you have any concerns about ovulation and fertility.